 Listen to the More Recipes About Music & Food Spotify Playlist

-Migas is a Mexican dish consisting of corn tortilla strips fried on a pan or griddle until crispy, to which eggs are then added to create a scrambled egg & fried tortilla synergy.
+Migas is a dish consisting of corn tortilla strips fried on a pan or griddle until crispy, to which eggs are then added to create a scrambled egg & fried tortilla synergy.
 The Tex-Mex variation adds onions, peppers, cheese, and salsa or pico de gallo.

 Migos is a Lawrenceville, Georgia group consisting of the rappers Quavo, Offset, and Takeoff.

 Stir Fry is a cooking technique in which ingredients are fried in very hot oil while being stirred in a wok or skillet.
 It is also a single Migos released in 2017 and one of the greatest long-form kung-fu tribute videos in the history of rap.

 My love of migas stretches back many years.
 I first had it at a rare Sunday brunch excursion to Lobo in Brooklyn.
 The owner was from Texas so the menu was his favorite Tex-Mex dishes.
 To this day it’s the only migas I’ve found in NYC though I haven’t really been searching.
 It’s certainly not the healthiest of breakfast options, but it damn better than most brunch items in NYC.

-Traditional migas are simple: fried corn tortilla strips, scrambled eggs, some meat, some pico.
-Pretty much the core of Tex Mex breakfast plates.
+Traditional migas are simple: fried corn tortilla strips, scrambled eggs, some meat, and some pico.
 I wanted to get closer to the spirit of the dish’s theme song so I grabbed some leftover Rice Rice Baby to replace the pico.
 I was concerned the rice and Asian flavors would affect the finished dish, but it actually worked quite nicely.
 The fried rice added extra vegetable content and a bit more texture.

 Keep the garnish simple: jalapenos, a bit of bacon, and hot sauce.
 It’s traditional in Texas to serve this with salsa, guacamole, sour cream, and whole tortillas so you can assemble migas breakfast tacos.
 That’s more work than I want for breakfast so I just dig into the plate with a fork.

 MIGAS STIR FRY

 Scrambled eggs, fried corn tortillas, fried rice, cheddar cheese, pickled jalapenos, and bacon bits

 Makes 1 serving